Hans Gude: Biography

+Gude was born in Christiania in 1825 the son of Ove Gude, a judge, and Marie Elisabeth Brandt.

+On July 25, 1850, Gude married Betsy Charlotte Juliane Anker (1830–1912), the daughter of General Erik Anker, in Christiania (today called Oslo).

-Over the course of his lifetime Gude won numerous medals, was inducted as an honorary member into many art academies, and was awarded the Grand Cross of the Order of St. Olav.
-He was the father of painter Nils Gude and watercolorist and illustrator Agnes Charlotte Guide.
+He was the father of painter Nils Gude and watercolorist and illustrator Agnes Charlotte Gude.
 His daughter Sigrid married German sculptor Otto Lessing.

-Early life

-Gude was born in Christiania in 1825 the son of Ove Gude, a judge, and Marie Elisabeth Brandt.

 Gude began his artistic career with private lessons from Johannes Flintoe, and by 1838 he was attending Flintoe's evening classes at the Royal School of Drawing in Christiania.
 In the autumn of 1841 Johan Sebastian Welhaven suggested that the young Gude should be sent to Düsseldorf to further his education in the arts.

 Academy of Art in Düsseldorf

 At the Academy of Art in Düsseldorf Gude encountered Johann Wilhelm Schirmer – a professor in landscape painting – who advised him to give up his ambitions of being a painter and to return to his regular studies before it was too late.
 Gude was rejected by the academy, but attracted the attention of Andreas Achenbach who provided him with private lessons.